 A: The CWS Lancaster office resettles about 300 refugees every year.
 Our office is one of two resettlement agencies in Lancaster City, and we resettle different numbers of refugees annually.
 Bethany Christian Services contracted through Lutheran Refugee Services is the other local agency that assists with refugee resettlement and provides support services.
 Local resettlement office arrival numbers are dictated by the number of refugees in total that the US accepts each year (referred to as the refugee ceiling), which is reviewed by the President at the onset of each federal fiscal year.
 This ceiling number, set in FY2016 to a limit of 85,000 refugees, in turn affects the numbers of resettled folks each local office sees annually.
 To learn more about comprehensive annual numbers of refugee arrivals to Lancaster and Central PA, visit the the PA refugee resettlement website, or check out the State Department’s Populations, Refugees, and Migration website.

 A: The security screenings in place for refugees admitted to the US are deemed as “the most robust of any population processed by USCIS (the United States Citizenship and Immigration Program)” says the USCIS.
-Here is a great infographic from the White House that outlines the basic procedures of security checks for refugees awaiting admission to the US.
+Here is a great infographic from the Obama Administration that outlines the basic procedures of security checks for refugees awaiting admission to the US.
 They also made an awesome video too!
 For even more extensive and technical details, check out page 4 of this PDF from the Congressional Research Service written in Nov 2015 that outlines the US refugee admissions program.
 A shorter answer is that refugees undergo a wide variety of extensive biographic and biometric evaluations, and only a very small percent of the applicant pool is accepted into the country for resettlement due to these rigorous screenings.
 These lengthy screenings often delay resettlement for years, and individuals can be denied entry based upon an immense number of reasons.
 Among these, for example, are an active tuberculosis diagnosis, or a history of drug or alcohol dependence, or broader terrorism-related inadmissability grounds.

 A: We’d love to have you on board as a volunteer!
 You can help new arrivals with transportation to appointments, assist in setting up a new home, or assist in building English skills as a one-on-one English tutor.
 First, you need to attend a mandatory volunteer orientation training session.
 More information about that can be found by exploring our ‘Get Involved’ tab.
 Once you have completed the application and paperwork process and a certified criminal background check you will be partnered with a volunteer task.
 Thank you for the time and energy that you give!